imran3006/Java_Basic_Programming/README.md

 3. IDE:  Intellij IDEA

-## Problems have been solved are titled below:
+## Problems have been titled below:

 1. Write a program to check if inputted letter is small or capital